feargalr/TaxSEA/README.md

 ```

 #### Output
-The output is a dataframe with 5 columns
+The output is a list of two dataframes - one focused on metabolite produers and another on disease associations.
+Each with 5 columns
 - taxonSetName - The name of the taxon set tested
 - NES - Normalized enrichment score.
 This is simply the median fold change across the entire set
 - P value - Kolmogorov-Smirnov test P value.